-Martin Shkreli Says He is Behind Trump-Linked DJT as ZachXBT, GCR Start Poking Around
+Martin Shkreli Says He Is Behind Trump-Linked DJT as ZachXBT, GCR Start Poking Around

 The relatively new token created ripples in the crypto community on X this week over its supposed existence as the “official” Donald Trump token.
 But turns out one of its biggest loudmouth was behind its issuance.